Please click on Calendar tab (left of photo) for concert schedule.

 Here's another recent review: http://www.venue.co.uk/music-live-reviews-d/21307-the-darius-brubeck-qua

-BRUBECKS PLAY BRUBECK completed their 2013 tour of the UK on July 4th with yet another completely sold-out concert at the modern Norden Farm Arts Centre in Maidenhead which was recorded on-camera and will be available on DVD.
+BRUBECKS PLAY BRUBECK completed their 2013 tour of the UK on July 4th with yet another completely sold-out concert at the modern Norden Farm Arts Centre in Maidenhead which is now available on DVD.
 The tour included a highly unusual run of eight consecutive sold-out shows at Ronnie Scotts Jazz Club.
-The Brubecks' concerts outside of London (as well as at Ronnie's) ended with standing ovations, encores and impressive CD sales, demonstrating that there is still a strong, cross-generational following for Brubeck music, but by mutual agreement, the brothers only do one BPB tour a year in order to leave time for their individual projects.
+The Brubecks' concerts outside of London (as well as at Ronnie's) ended with standing ovations, encores and impressive CD sales, demonstrating that there is still a strong, cross-generational following for Brubeck music, but the brothers only do one BPB tour a year in order to leave time for their individual projects.
+Their sold-out appearances in the The Brubeck Festival held at Jazz at Lincoln Center in April this year were a unique exception to this policy and they'll be back at Ronnie Scott's in September.
 More information about Chris and Dan can be found at http://www.brubeckmusic.com

 Buy CD's or downloads right here at the store.